Eroica/dwm-mac/README.md

 dwm-mac
 =======
-This is a port of [KieranQuinn's dwm](https://github.com/KieranQuinn/dwm) to make it accessible being used in **Xquartz**, Apple's version of the X Server.
+This is a port of `dwm` to make it more accessible being used in **Xquartz**, Apple's version of the X Server.

 The following fixes were made to make it more usable on MacBooks, iMacs, etc.: